Hafsatu Kamara

 Hafsatu Sahid Kamara (born 7 December 1991) is a Sierra Leonean sprinter.
 She competed in the 100 metres at the 2015 World Championships in Beijing without advancing from the first round.

 She was born in the United States to Sierra Leonean parents and lived in Sierra Leone for some time during her childhood.
 Never having competed for the United States, she decided to represent her parents' country of origin when approached by that country's officials.

 She competed for Sierra Leone at the 2016 Summer Olympics.
 She finished 8th in her heat for the 100 m and did not qualify for the semifinals.
 She was the flag bearer for Sierra Leone during the closing ceremony.

+Kamara established the Sierra Leone Authority of American Football, serving as leader of the organisation when it was approved as a member of the International Federation of American Football (IFAF) in 2026.